 Craft cocktails from the 1587 Lounge

-The new lounge and restaurant at the Tranquil House Inn on the Manteo waterfront, features local micro brewed beers, small bites, full bar, and a great selection of wines.
+The new lounge and restaurant at the Tranquil House Inn on the Manteo waterfront, features local micro-brewed beers, small bites, a full bar, and a great selection of wines.
 The lounge has a breezy living room vibe, and taking a seat in one of the comfy chairs, cocktail in hand, overlooking the water, is pretty much the perfect way to end a day of exploring Roanoke.
 And as if the delicious cocktails and food aren’t enough of a draw for you, consider spending a couple of nights in one of the individually decorated rooms at The Tranquil House Inn, an iconic Nantucket-style property on the Manteo’s historic waterfront,

 The famous fish tacos at The Avenue Grille

-Overlooking Shallowbag Bay and the Manteo harbor, The Avenue Grille features a wide selection including locally caught seafood, steak and fresh burgers.
+Overlooking Shallowbag Bay and the Manteo harbor, The Avenue Grille features a wide selection including locally caught seafood, steak, and fresh burgers.
 Priding themselves in creatively accommodating most dietary restrictions, the restaurant has options ranging from vegan and vegetarian, to gluten-free alternatives across the menu.
 The most popular dishes on the menu are the Tuna Sushi Style, Fish Tacos, Shrimp and Grits as well as the handful (pun intended) of creative burger options that The Avenue Grille prides itself on.
 Oh, and the spectacular views are complimentary.

 Welcome to Ortega’z

 If you feel like you’ve seen Ortega’z somewhere before, you’re probably right.
 This awesome grill and wine bar has been featured on the Food Network's popular show Diners, Drive-ins and Dives with Guy Fieri.
 But you don’t have to be a celebrity chef to feel at home here, as the relaxed atmosphere is accommodating to everyone, making it very popular with locals and visitors alike.
 Sit down at one of the tables and take a trip through the cuisine of the Southwest, paired with local ingredients from the OBX.
-It’s just a good time, with real good food, good hospitality and good drinks.
+It’s just a good time, with really good food, good hospitality, and good drinks.